 Departing La Fortuna by Bus

 The bus station is one block south of the Park/Church in La Fortuna (if you stand at the edge of the park facing the church, go left one block).
-From La Fortuna to San José there are two direct buses each day.
-They depart at 12:45 and 2:45 PM.
+From La Fortuna to San José there are four direct buses each day.
+They depart at 9:10 AM, 12:45 PM, 2:45 PM, and 4:10 PM.
 This bus requires buying tickets in advance at the Red Lava Tour Office.

 |CQ por Chachagua||CQ por El Tanque||To San Ramon||To Tilaran|